autozimu/unison-fsmonitor/README.md

 # unison-fsmonitor

 ## Why
 `unison` doesn't include `unison-fsmonitor` for macOS, thus `-repeat watch` option doesn't work out of the box.
 This utility fills the gap.
+This implementation was originally made for macOS but shall work on other platforms as well like Linux, Windows.

 ## Install
 ```sh